About Christine Laciak

 Christine advises clients with respect to global foreign investment review regulations, including in particular with respect to US national security reviews conducted by the Committee on Foreign Investment in the United States (CFIUS).

-She is a recognized expert on worldwide foreign investment review regimes and serves as a leader of the firm’s global Foreign Investment and Public Interest Review team.
+She is a recognized expert on global foreign investment review regimes and serves as a leader of the firm’s global foreign investment review team.
 She combines her global perspective on foreign investment review regimes with her substantial experience advising clients in connection with CFIUS reviews to ensure a coordinated global approach.

-Christine has worked in Brussels, Beijing, Dubai (in-house secondment), and Washington on cross-border transaction and litigation matters.
-She is a recognized expert within the global network on foreign investment review, and was recognized as one of a handful of “Leading Individuals” in the United States for Foreign Investment Review by Who’s Who Legal 2019.
+Christine has worked in Brussels, Beijing, Dubai (in-house secondment), and Washington on cross-border transactions and litigation.
+She was recognized as one of a handful of “Leading Individuals” for Foreign Investment Review by Who’s Who Legal 2019 and 2020.

 - Honeywell on the combination of Honeywell Quantum Solutions (HQS) and Cambridge Quantum Computing (CQC);

 - London Stock Exchange Group on the multi-jurisdictional foreign investment review of its proposed $27bn acquisition of Refinitiv, a global provider of financial markets data and infrastructures;